fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

   self.weight = w
 end
 ```
-This tells Ruby that we're calling a setter method, not creating a local variable.
+This tells Ruby that we're __calling a setter method__, not creating a local variable.
 To be consistent, we could also adopt this syntax for the getter methods as well, though it is not required.
 ```
 def info
   "#{self.name} weighs #{self.weight} and is #{self.height} tall."